jordankettles/345-group-project/README.md

 Android Studio needs to sync to download the GPT-2 model, which cannot be uploaded to GitHub because of their 100MB file size limit.
 The model is 236MB.

+### Goodbye old team members, weclome new team members!
+Goodbye to Ethan and Tim, hello Max and Nat!